karthiknara99/Bloomberg-UF-CodeCon/README.md

 # Bloomberg-UF-CodeCon
 24th Jan, 2017

-This repository contains solutions to the CodeCon coding competition orgainized by the company "Bloomberg".
+This repository contains the solution code developed by me for the CodeCon coding competition orgainized by the company "Bloomberg".